View on GitHub

 Graph API

-Carnival defines a graph API layered over the standard Tinkerpop API whose goal is to provide a more semantic approach to property graph operations.
-Graph objects are modelled in Carnival with enums to which traits have been applied.
-EdgeDefTrait provides methods to work with defined traits including a hook to an EdgeBuilder class that attaches logic to the creation of edges.
+Carnival defines a graph API layered over the standard TinkerPop API whose goal is to provide a more semantic approach to property graph operations.
+Graph objects (vertices, edges, and properties) are modelled in Carnival with enums to which traits have been applied (see carnival graph modeling for details on how to define a graph model).
+The graph API provides ways to interact with the graph using the model.
+For example, EdgeDefTrait provides methods to work with defined traits including a hook to an EdgeBuilder class that attaches logic to the creation of edges.
 There are analogous classes for the creation and manipulation of Vertices.

 Contents